plan44/p44utils/README.md

 "p44utils" have been developed as part of the [vdcd project](https://github.com/plan44/vdcd) (a digitalSTROM virtual device container daemon), but are of more generic use, and thus have been separated from the vdcd repository (and made vdcd and other tools use p44utils as a submodule)

-"p44utils" makes very light use of boost (intrusive_ptr, bind), and has some classes that use mongoose, sqlitepp, rpi_ws281x, json-c.
+"p44utils" makes very light use of boost (intrusive\_ptr, bind), and has some classes that use civetweb, sqlitepp, rpi_ws281x, json-c.

 Usage
 -----
-p44utils are meant to be included as .cpp and .hpp files into a project and compiled together with the project's other sources.
+p44utils are meant to be included as .cpp and .hpp files into a project (usually as a git submodule) and compiled together with the project's other sources.
+Examples using p44utils: [p44vdc](https://github.com/plan44/p44vdc)/[vdcd](https://github.com/plan44/vdcd), [pixelboardd](https://github.com/plan44/pixelboardd), [p44wiperd](https://github.com/plan44/p44wiperd), [lethd](https://github.com/plan44/lethd).

 License
 -------